 Making money with affiliate marketing

 As a new blogger, affiliate marketing is the easiest way to start earning money from your blog.

 You’ll likely not have enough monthly users to make decent money from ads.
-That’s why I recommend focusing fully on making money with affiliate marketing.
+That’s why I recommend focusing entirely on making money with affiliate marketing.

 The great thing about affiliate links is that once they’re in your posts, they’ll be there forever.

-That means a post you created a year ago can still make great money today, next year, and in 5 years.
-It’s really all about long-term thinking.
+That means a post you created a year ago can still make excellent money today, next year, and in 5 years.
+It’s all about long-term thinking.

 Not only because it might take a while until you start earning but also because the power of your affiliate content compounds over time.

 Ad networks work with Revenue Per Impressions (RPM).
 1000 impressions can earn you $10-$20.
 Not a lot, I know.
-This how much you could earn with more pageviews:
+This is how much you could make with more pageviews:

 - 1,000 daily page views: $10-$20